MEET OUR TEAM

 Ms. Morgan Meador

 Ms. Meador is a Partner with BrownGreer PLC, a settlement administration and litigation management firm in Richmond, Virginia.
 She graduated from Wake Forest University with a BA and received her JD from the University of Richmond School of Law.
 Ms. Meador has supported HopeTree for several years and previously worked with at-risk children as a volunteer at a domestic violence shelter.
-She lives in Richmond with her husband and daughter.
+She lives in Richmond with her husband and two young children.

 Mr. John Mizell